ga4gh/vrs/docs/source/terms_and_model.rst

   bands, and legacy marker names found in older scientific literature.
 * When :ref:`CytobandInterval` refers to cytogentic bands, the valid values for, and the syntactic structure of, the `start` and `end` depend on the species.
-When using :ref:`CytobandInterval` to refer to human cytogentic bands, ISCN conventions MUST be used.
+* When using :ref:`CytobandInterval` to refer to human cytogentic bands, ISCN conventions MUST be used.
 Bands are denoted by the arm ("p" or "q") and position (e.g., "22", "22.3", or the symbolic values "cen" or "ter").
-If `start` and `end` are on different arms, they SHOULD correspond to the p-arm and q-arm locations respectively.
-If `start` and `end` are on the same arm, `start` MUST be the more centromeric position (i.e., with lower band and sub-band numbers).
+ISCN conventions order bands p-ter → cen → q-ter.
+In practice, this means that bands on the p-arm are represented in descending numerical order.

 **Examples**

 .. parsed-literal::

    {
-     "end": "q22.3",
+     "end": "p22.1",
-     "start": "q22.2",
+     "start": "p22.3",
      "type": "CytobandInterval"
    }